graphile/smart-tags-table/README.md

 );
 ```

-A more full implementation with validation rules could be something like:
+A more full implementation with validation rules and support for watch mode
+could be something like:

 ```sql
 create function public.is_valid_smart_tags_json(tags json)